emiljdd/Tweepy-SparkTwitterI/README.md

 A dashboard type visualization will be displayed, which will consist of a bar plot using the matplotlib and seaborn library.
 Our dashboard will be updated in real time as the tweets are collected and the top ten 'hashtag' topics will be displayed in a bar plot visualization.
 Each item in the top ten list will be displayed in a different color.
 The x-axis will displar the total cound and the y-axis will show the hashtag topic.

-The thir and final phase of the project will be to caputure a significant number of tweets (2,000+) and complete a sentiment analysis, which will include the polarity and subjectivity of the tweet using the TextBlob package
+The third and final phase of the project will be to caputure a significant number of tweets (2,000+) and complete a sentiment analysis, which will include the polarity and subjectivity of the tweet using the TextBlob package

 ## Data:
 The data will consist of creating a pipeline to live stream tweets that contain the tagword "Donald Trump".
 The pipeline will continue to live stream tweets to adequately display the ten most popular.